Referencing Extension

 The boilerplate is to be used in the footer of news releases and as a general overview statement in various communications as appropriate.

 At NC State Extension, we extend research-based knowledge from our university to all North Carolinians, helping them transform science into everyday solutions that improve their lives and grow our state.
-Part of a national system dedicated to lifelong learning and service, Extension experts identify local issues, apply science to develop tools and recommendations, then transfer solutions back to communities statewide.
-NC State works with federal, state and local governments, as well as N.C.
+NC State also works with federal, state and local governments, as well as N.C.
 A&T State University, as part of a strategic partnership called N.C.
 Cooperative Extension.
-Discover more at go.ncsu.edu/About-Extension.
+Discover more at About Extension.

 NC State Extension extends research-based knowledge from our university to all North Carolinians, helping them transform science into everyday solutions that improve their lives and grow our state.
-Discover more at go.ncsu.edu/About-Extension.
+Discover more at About Extension

 Download the file and/or add a copy to your Drive in order to edit.